 The Stoke Prior Salt Works produced salt from springwater.
 Underground springs passed through a salt bed, which gave the water a salt content of 38.4 percent, according to an 1886 study, a higher level than even the Dead Sea.

 Corbett used his engineering ability to introduce improved salt refining techniques.
 Identifying distribution as the most profitable area of the salt industry, he acquired his own canal boats, and later trains, to transport his product.
 To increase export sales he established agents overseas.

 Corbett also hired the best people he could afford, and looked after his employees.
-He was a model employer, and built a model village for his workers including a school, church and social clubs.
+He was a model employer, and built a village for his workers including a school, church and social clubs.
 Corbett was also a dedicated philanthropist, establishing a 40 bed hospital in Stourbridge, as well as gifting Salters Hall to Droitwich.

 Throughout his career, Corbett remained a hands-on proprietor, deeply engaged in the management of his business.
-He was a hard worker and an incredibly keen businessman.
-He was a quiet, likeable man.
-He was thoughtful, intelligent and interested in the arts and travel.
+He was an incredibly keen businessman, and a hard worker, beginning his working day at 6am, and often sleeping above his work offices.

 Corbett was the largest salt manufacturer in Worcestershire by 1879.

 Salt was the largest manufacture by tonnage in Britain after coal and iron in 1879.
 Between one and two million tons were produced each year, and thousands of people were employed in the industry.

 Corbett was producing 200,000 to 300,000 tons of salt every year by 1886.
 The works covered around 30 acres.
 High quality table salt was the main product, sold under the “Black Horse” brand.